HealthBioscienceIDEAS/microscopy-novice/learners/setup.md

 # Make sure conda is up to date
 conda update -n base conda

-# We need to use pip to install the napari-aicsimagio plugin, so configure
+# We need to use a python program called pip to install
+# the napari-aicsimagio plugin, so we need to configure
 # conda to work well with pip
 conda config --set pip_interop_enabled True

-# Create a virtual environment (napari-env) for the lessons
+# This line will create a "virtual environment" (called napari-env)
+# that will contain all of the software that will be used in the lessons
 conda create -y -n napari-env -c conda-forge python=3.9 bioformats_jar

 # Activate the napari-env virtual environment